-Answer: It depends on what the definition of infidelity is but some say it is as high as 70%!
+Affairs themselves are actually really common.
+It depends on what the definition of infidelity is but some say it is as high as 70%!
+This cheating also happens in long and supposedly happy marriages.
 And it is not just men having the affairs either.
 Now that women are less dependent on men, and have just as many opportunities, a similar proportion of women are now being unfaithful in marriages too.

 Imagine when you got married, that rather than expect you and your partner to forsake all others, that instead, you promised to try to be faithful.
 Imagine that you also accepted and understood that infidelity was a likely possibility.
 Going into marriage with this mindset would protect us from the disappoint of your spouse being unfaithful.